Chant ‘from the river to the sea’ deeply offensive to many, says Downing Street

 His comments come after some pro-Palestinian protesters chanted “from the river to the sea, Palestine will be free” during recent demonstrations in London, despite controversy around the slogan’s meaning.

-Labour MP Andy McDonald (Middlesbrough) also used the phrase during a speech at a pro-Palestine rally at the weekend as Labour’s divisions over the conflict in Israel and Gaza continue to deepen.
+Andy McDonald, the MP for Middlesbrough, was suspended by the Labour Party after he used the phrase “between the river and the sea” during a speech at a pro-Palestine rally at the weekend.

 Home Secretary Suella Braverman has previously branded the slogan antisemitic and claimed that it is “widely understood” to call for the destruction of Israel but pro-Palestinian protesters have contested this definition.